samattwood9/notebook-starter/README.md

 5. Run: `pre-commit install`.
 6. Create `.py` files as needed, then right click a file and select `Open as a Jupyter Notebook` to open in a notebook format.

+## Continuous integration

+The template is ready for continuous integration out of the box.
+All that is needed is to sign-in, using GitHub, here: https://pre-commit.ci/.

 ## Notes

 - This template is affected by the following issue: https://github.com/notebookPowerTools/vscode-jupytext/issues/9.
 The issue means that the same `.py` file cannot be opened as a notebook twice in succession.
 The issue can be worked around by alternating between two `.py` files.